Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

 To be specific, consider the case of $D = I_p$, the model \eqref{eq: gen_int} degenerates to the traditional variable selection problem that Model-X Knockoff can deal with.
 In this case, we show by the following proposition that our method achieves at least the same selection power as the Model-X Knockoff.

-\begin{proposition} Consider the case where $D = I_p$ in the model \eqref{eq: gen_int}, there exists a pair of $(\rA, \rAt)$ in construction of the Model-X Split Knockoff, such that the selection power of such a construction achieves at least the same selection power as the Model-X Knockoff. \end{proposition} \begin{proof} Take $\rA = \rX$ in the construction of the Model-X Split Knockoff, then $\rXAt = \rX-\rA I_p = 0$.
-Under this condition, Model \eqref{eq:decomp} and the exchangeability condition \eqref{eq: exchangeability} collapse precisely into the Model-X Knockoff framework.
-While this particular construction therefore achieves equivalent selection power, alternative constructions may offer superior performance. \end{proof}
+\begin{proposition} Consider the case $D = I_p$ in the model \eqref{eq: gen_int}, there exists a pair of Model-X Split Knockoff copies $(\rA, \rAt)$, such that Model-X Split Knockoff with $(\rA, \rAt)$ achieves at least the same selection power as the Model-X Knockoff. \end{proposition} The proof of this proposition is straightforward.
+Take $\rA = \rX$ in the construction of the Model-X Split Knockoff, then $\rXAt = \rX-\rA I_p = 0$.
+Under this condition, the model \eqref{eq:decomp} and the exchangeability condition \eqref{eq: exchangeability} degenerate precisely into the Model-X Knockoff framework.
+Therefore, Model-X Split Knockoff with this choice of $\rA$ have the same selection power with the Model-X Knockoff.

 As shown in Section \ref{sec: construction}, taking $\rA = \rX$ might not be the optimal choice in the Model-X Split Knockoff in terms of the selection power, that our specific choice in Section \ref{sec: construction} may achieve better selection power.
 Such a claim is further validated by simulation experiments in Section~\ref{sec.simu.normal} and the Alzheimer's disease study in Section~\ref{sec.alz}.